rishabh15b/Expense_Settlement_app/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [expensesettlement.netlify.app](expensesettlement.netlify.app) to view it in the browser.